-The Massachusetts State College Building Authority has retained the services of a private company to manage the operations of the students' residence halls, and security in those buildings is provided by a contract security agency 24 hours a day, except for Rodger's Hall, which is owned and operated by Wentworth Institute of Technology.
+The Massachusetts State College Building Authority has retained the services of a private company to manage the operations of the students' residence halls, and security in those buildings is provided by a contract security agency 24 hours a day.

 Officers assigned to Smith Hall, The Artists' Residence, and Tree House have received special training and those locations are considered a priority for security.
 Access is closely monitored, and all visitors are signed in by a host student.
 The host and guest must leave a valid picture ID at the security desk until the guest leaves.
 Hosts must always accompany their guest while the guest is in those buildings.